The-Mirror-Labs/M01-Lucy/docs/02_architecture_txt.md

 Lucy herself acts as a thought partner during the interaction phase:
 - organizes the user's thinking
 - reflects reasoning back in structured form
-- guides the user toward clarity without providing answers
+- guides the user toward clarity through structured reflection
 - iterates until understanding is confirmed

 ### Generated Agents as Knowledge Proxies